Erica Mena Reveals Her Strapless Wedding Dress In Recent Instagram Update

-Erica Mena has apparently decided what her wedding dress will be and is sharing the final with her 4.4 million Instagram followers.
+Erica Mena has apparently decided what wedding dress she has decided on for her big day and she is sharing that final pick with her 4.4 million Instagram followers.

-The Love and Hip Hop alum shared a video of herself trying on what appears to be the dress she will marry fiance Safaree Samuels in.
-The reality star looked absolutely stunning in a strapless, mermaid dress by Ryan and Walter.
-The top of the dress has several cuts in the back and is tight going down.
-The bottom of the dress, however, reveals a dramatic train that takes over the ground as Mena walks toward the mirror.
-In the video, Mena turns to show the front of the dress, which has a heart-shaped design and subtly reveals Mena’s cleavage.
+The Love and Hip Hop alum shared a video of herself trying on what appears to be the dress she will wear when she marries fiance Safaree Samuels.
+The reality star looked absolutely stunning in the strapless, mermaid dress by Ryan and Walter.
+The top of the dress features several cuts in the back and clings to her body.
+However, the bottom of the dress reveals a dramatic train that takes over the ground as Mena walks toward the mirror.
+In the video, Mena turns to show the front of the dress, which is highlighted by a heart-shaped design and which subtly reveals Mena’s cleavage.

 While she was only trying on the dress, Mena made sure to add a little pizazz to the look.
 She showed off a pair of clear, open-toed heels, which elevated the dress.
-She is also rocking a bare face, with her hair styled in a bone straight look.
-She is also wearing a small, silver necklace in the video.
+She was also rocking a bare face while her hair was styled in a bone straight look.
+She was also wearing a small, silver necklace in the video.

 At the time of writing, the video from Mena received more than 900,000 views.
 The photo also received a plethora of comments from fans who believe that the dress will be perfect for the reality star’s special day.